 As Teresa Snider points out, the lawyers that litigate insurance and reinsurance disputes form “a relatively small community” within the legal profession.
 Inside of that, a much smaller group of lawyers finds its way onto the Lawdragon 500 Leading Lawyers guide, as Snider did in 2018.
-For the Chicago-based partner of Butler Rubin Saltarelli & Boyd, a key to thriving in the practice is the ability to dive into historical events like a detective and effectively craft a story on a behalf of a client.
-A 1992 graduate of the University of Michigan Law School, Snider credits firm founding partner Jim Rubin with the mentoring that helped her excel as litigator.
+For the Chicago-based partner of Porter Wright Morris & Arthur LLP, a key to thriving in the practice is the ability to dive into historical events like a detective and effectively craft a story on a behalf of a client.
+A 1992 graduate of the University of Michigan Law School, Snider credits Jim Rubin, founder of Butler Rubin Saltarelli & Boyd LLP (which merged into Porter Wright in 2019), with the mentoring that helped her excel as litigator.

 Lawdragon: Can you describe for our readers the mix of work that do you for clients?